petercole-401-advanced-javascript/data-structures-and-algorithms/challenges/queueWithStacks/README.md

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
+- I wrote tests for my Stack class
+- I wrote out my Stack class with push(), pop() and peek()
+- I wrote tests and the code for the PseudoQueue class
 - O(1) O(2n)

 ## API